 Errol Flynn’s Ghost plays the Tower on Wednesday, April 6.Continue Reading

 Delighted to announce Errol Flynn’s Ghost will have its world premiere at this year’s Golden Door International Film Festival for any number of reasons, not least of which is the main venue: the Loew’s Jersey Theatre, one of the real architectural jewels of the golden era of movie palaces.

 Errol Flynn’s Ghost will screen at the 2018 Golden Door International Film Festival in Jersey City on Sunday, September 23.Continue Reading

 As Errol Flynn’s Ghost: Hollywood in Havana nears completion, we thought we’d give you a sneak preview of some of the movie theatres featured in the film.
 From top to bottom, the interior of the famed Teatro América (reminiscent of Radio City Music Hall) in central Havana, the interior of the Sierra Maestra (formerly the Lutgardita) in Boyeros, and the neon-lit marquee of the Riviera, in Havana’s Vedado district.

 All images copyright Hammer and Nail Productions 2018.Continue Reading

-Flynn biographer Thomas McNulty (Errol Flynn: The Life and Career) discusses the improbable meeting between Flynn and Fidel Castro in late 1958.The encounter between Flynn and Castro has inspired at least one novel (Boyd Anderson’s Errol, Fidel, and the Cuban Rebel Girls) and serves as a backdrop in the upcoming narrative film The Last of Robin Hood (starring Kevin Kline as Flynn).
-While we look forward to the latter, we don’t need fictional license.
+Flynn biographer Thomas McNulty (Errol Flynn: The Life and Career) discusses the improbable meeting between Flynn and Fidel Castro in late 1958.The encounter between Flynn and Castro has inspired at least one novel (Boyd Anderson’s Errol, Fidel, and the Cuban Rebel Girls) and served as a backdrop for the narrative film The Last of Robin Hood (starring Kevin Kline as Flynn).
+We don’t need fictional license.
 The real story is unbelievable enough.Continue Reading